|Title:||Can Literacy Professional Development be Improved with Web-based Collaborative Learning Tools: A Randomized Field Trial|

 The field trial is being conducted in 18 public elementary schools with significant proportions of African-American, Latino and low-income students.
 The effects of adding LCtk to the standard LC program is being assessed with a randomized design in which the 18 schools are matched on the basis of selected student and school characteristics, and one of each pair of schools is randomly assigned to receive the standard LC program, while the second school receives the LC program combined with LCtk.
 Embedded in this study is also a second, quasi-experimental design for assessing the overall effects of LC programs on both changes in teacher practice and student learning.
 This aspect of the research employs a "value-added" design where the three-year trends in student learning gains and teacher practice in each classroom after the introduction of LC are compared to data from the same classroom during a non-treatment baseline period for this study.

 In summary, the goals of the project are to examine the efficacy of providing trained on-site literacy coaches in improving literacy instruction and student outcomes in kindergarten through third grades.
 The project will also advance the development of a new set of web-based tools to support teacher learning.
 If these tools prove successful, this research may affect the nature of the services that commercial firms provide to schools.
 In addition, through the process of designing these tools, the extant knowledge base about the professional work of coaching and its improvement will be deepened.

 Atteberry, A., and Bryk, A.S.
 (2010).
-Analyzing the Role of Social Networks in School-Based Professional Development Initiatives.
+Centrality, Connection, and Commitment: The Role of Social Networks in a School-Based Literacy Initiative.
 In A.J.
-Daly (Ed.), The Ties of Change: Social Network Theory and Application in Education.
+Daly (Ed.), The Ties of Change: Social Network Theory and Application in Education (pp. 51–75).
 Cambridge, MA: Harvard Press.

 ** This project was submitted to and funded under Teacher Quality: Reading and Writing in FY 2004.